Biathlon

 Parent involvement:

 Biathlon requires parental support, especially with beginner and younger skiers.
 Parents are expected to become familiar with the sport, its safety rules, to be available to attend practices on a regular basis and to help with set-up and take-down.
-However, being parents ourselves, we understand that your time is limited.
-So we will work with all the families to share in the responsibilities.

 Required gear:

-- Cross-country skis (skate skis are recommended)
+- Cross-country skis and poles (skate skis are recommended)

-Masters
+Masters Program

 The masters program is open to anyone over the age of 18.